DrDBanner/inmanage/readme.md

 If you tell me, "No, no ... completely different" then I would think again about creating a cool solution.

+### Limitations

+Currently, the script is designed to manage a single installation.
+If you have multiple instances to manage, you'll most probably have them running in different base directories.
+So, you install this script for each instance.

+If you have multiple instances running under the same base directory this script would need to get extended to handle multiple .env.inmange files and a kind of router to manage each instance individually and/or in one batch.

 ## Contribs

 The beloved Invoice Ninja